 The kids were very well behaved and did not push the envelope too much, though I’m sure some got away with slacking a little, taking advantage of the new guy.
 I thanked them all for being such great kids on my first day.
 Back in my day, I was the trouble maker in my 6th grade class.
 I am thankful for the teachers and coaches who had the care, patience, and skill to work me through it.
 I had a very successful high school experience.
 These kids have a lot to look forward to at Harwood Union and beyond.

 Highlights of my day at the Warren School included music class, recess, and lunch.
 Carolyn was fine with me sitting in and singing with the kids as they rehearsed their student-selected repertoire of songs.
 Who doesn’t like recess?
 At the Warren School it is serious fun.
 The 5/6 classes have a full-on soccer game and you can spot many rising stars that will lead Harwood Union in the future.
 Girls play with the boys and hold their own very well.
-Ga Ga Pit is a popular game with all of the older kids that originated in Israel.
-It is played in a small corral circle with hip high wooden walls on the playground.
+Ga Ga Pit, a game that originated in Israel, is a popular game with all of the older kids.
+It is played in a small corral circle with hip high wooden walls, the object is to be the last person standing without being hit by the ball that is rolled on the ground at each other.
 After recess there was lunch.
 Yuko, the chef prepares healthy foods that the kids enjoy.
-You may not believe this, but we had sushi.
+You may not believe this, but we had sushi this day.
 The kids take shifts helping in the kitchen and cleaning up the cafeteria.
-The engine of education at the Warren School is a well-oiled, though somewhat rambunctious machine.
+The engine of education at the Warren School is a well-oiled, though it is a somewhat rambunctious machine.

 Proverb: “It takes a whole village to raise a child.”
 This is particularly in practice at the Warren School.
+Para-educator work alongside the classroom teachers to shore up individual performance of students who need extra help.
 In addition to the fine educators, there are others who make the Warren School special.
 It was great to observe Ruth Ann direct the kids through a rehearsal for the upcoming school play, “River Child.”
 Warren residents Joe visited with his dog Saba to provide welcoming therapy, and Cherri was in the library reading with a student.
 The Waitsfield School students came to join the Warren kids for a concert of selections of Prokofiev’s “Trapeze,” performed by Scrag Mountain Music, a local chamber orchestra.
 Their performance involved a lot of audience participation.
-Amazing!
+This was amazing!
 The value of a small school with the personal touch from the villagers and towns people cannot be underestimated.

 I am grateful to Principal, Beth and her awesome staff for their support getting me started with this new avocation.
 After my first day, I was glad to be over the trepidation and I have not hesitated to do it again when asked.
 Since then I have returned four times and had the pleasure of subbing for the 3/4 Grade class as well.
 What a joy it is to get to know these kids, many whose parents I have known for years.
 And, I think they like me, too.